coopertweak/facefables-fleek/README.md

 ## **Setup**

-You must first create an .env file in the client directory with:
+You must first create an .env file in with:

 REACT_APP_NFT_IMAGE_INFO='your-nft-ipfs-hash'